Mustafa İslamoğlu

 Mustafa İslamoğlu (born 28 October 1960, in Develi, Kayseri), is a Turkish theologian, poet, writer.
 He also appears in religious shows of Diyanet TV.

 He has studies and books about various topics such as literature, Islamic history, tafsir.
-He was criticised in Turkey for his ideas that promoted logic and science above tradition and denying the authority of certain hadith, who he saw to be fabricated.
+He was criticised in Turkey for his ideas that promoted logic and science above tradition and denying the authority of certain hadith, which he saw to be fabricated.
 He argued that the use of hadith should be limited, applied only on topics that are already mentioned in the Qur'an but not in detail.